-The proposed airport would be developed in accordance with an Airport Plan determined under the Airports Act.
-A revised draft Airport Plan is a companion document to this EIS.
-The EIS assesses the potential environmental, social and economic impacts associated with the Stage 1 development as described in Part 3 of the Airport Plan.
-The EIS has been prepared in accordance with the requirements of the EPBC Act and the specific assessment guidelines for the development of the airport issued on 29 January 2015.
+The proposed airport would be developed in accordance with the draft Airport Plan determined under the Airports Act.
+This draft EIS is a companion document to the draft Airport Plan.
+The draft EIS assesses the potential environmental, social and economic impacts associated with the Stage 1 development as described in Part 2 of the draft Airport Plan.
+The draft EIS has been prepared in accordance with the requirements of the Environment Protection and Biodiversity Conservation Act 1999 and the specific assessment guidelines for the development of the airport issued on 29 January 2015.

-The draft EIS and draft Airport Plan were placed on public exhibition for a 45 business (60 calendar) day period from 19 October to 18 December 2015.
-During the public exhibition period any person, group, corporation or agency was invited to submit comment on the draft EIS and/or the draft Airport Plan to the Department of Infrastructure and Regional Development.
-A copy of all comments received on the draft EIS have been provided to the Environment Minister with this EIS.
+The draft EIS and draft Airport Plan will be placed on public exhibition concurrently for a period determined by the Minister for the Environment.
+During the public exhibition period any person, group, corporation or agency can submit comment on the EIS and/or the draft Airport Plan to the Department of Infrastructure and Regional Development.
+A copy of all comments received on the draft EIS will be forwarded to the Department of the Environment.

-The draft EIS and the draft Airport Plan have been reviewed taking account of comments received during the exhibition period.
-This finalised EIS will also include any additional information that may be relevant to the Environment Minister's consideration of the environmental impacts of the proposal.
+The EIS and the draft Airport Plan must be revised taking account of comments received during the exhibition period.
+The finalised EIS will also provide any additional information that may be relevant to the Minister for the Environment's consideration of the environmental impacts of the proposal.

-The Environment Minister will consider this EIS and the revised draft Airport Plan from an environmental perspective and notify the Infrastructure Minister whether the Airport Plan should be determined and, if it is determined, whether any specific conditions or provisions should be included in relation to the Stage 1 development for the purpose of protecting the environment.
+The Minister for the Environment will consider the finalised EIS and revised draft Airport Plan from an environmental perspective and notify the Minister for Infrastructure and Regional Development whether the Airport Plan should be determined and, if it is determined, whether any specific conditions or provisions should be included for the purpose of protecting the environment.